ibm-self-serve-assets/Java-Modernization-Bob-2.0/lab-guide.md

 1. Download the ‘Java-Modernization-Bob-2.0’ from [https://github.com/ibm-self-serve-assets/Java-Modernization-Bob-2.0](https://github.com/ibm-self-serve-assets/Java-Modernization-Bob-2.0).
 Alternatively you can use Bob to clone the repository to your local machine.

-git clone https://github.com/ibm-self-serve-assets/Java-Modernization-Bob-2.0 to <local folder>
+Run ```git clone https://github.com/ibm-self-serve-assets/Java-Modernization-Bob-2.0``` to clone the repo to a local folder

 2. Go to IBM Bob and open the folder `Java-Modernization-Bob-2.0`.